zenml-io/zenml/docs/book/user-guide/production-guide/cloud-stack.md

 By completing these steps, you'll have a fully functional ZenML stack on GCP, ready for your production MLOps pipelines.
 {% endtab %}
 {% tab title="AWS" %}
-Deploying a basic stack on AWS involves setting up a Skypilot orchestrator, an Amazon Simple Storage Service (S3) artifact store, and an Amazon Elastic Container Registry (ECR).
+Deploying a basic stack on AWS involves setting up a [Skypilot](https://skypilot.readthedocs.io/), an Amazon Simple Storage Service (S3) artifact store, and an Amazon Elastic Container Registry (ECR).
 Follow these steps to deploy your stack:

 1. Deploy the stack using ZenML's CLI: